This is Donald Trump’s second arraignment. Let’s not get used to this

 This is a man whose playbook has long consisted of being so chaotically destructive that it becomes too hard to keep up.
 But this is not ‘Trump being Trump’

-Donald Trump is getting arraigned today — for the second time.
+Donald Trump was arraigned on Tuesday — for the second time.
 The first time occurred in April, when Trump returned to New York to face state hush money charges in Manhattan.
 This second and most recent arraignment follows his indictment on — in the words of special counsel Jack Smith — “felony violations of our national security laws as well as participating in a conspiracy to obstruct justice.”

 In layman’s terms, this means that the former president is accused of improperly storing documents of national importance, trying to hide them when investigators asked to see them, and showing them off “cavalierly”, as The Associated Press put it.
 Those documents, still according to The AP, allegedly included “sensitive documents on nuclear capabilities” and “a Pentagon ‘plan of attack and classified map.’”